Tmutarakan: History

 Fortified with a strong brick wall and boasting a fine harbor, Tamatarkha was a large city of merchants.
 It controlled much of the Northern European trade with the Byzantine Empire and Northern Caucasus.
 There were also trade routes leading south-east to Armenia and the Muslim domains, as well as others connecting with the Silk Road to the east.
 The inhabitants included Greeks, Armenians, Rus', Jews, Ossetians, Lezgins, Georgians, and Circassians.
 After the destruction of the Khazar empire by Sviatoslav I of Kiev in the mid-10th century, Khazars continued to inhabit the region.
-The Mandgelis Document, a Hebrew letter dated AM 4746 (985–986) refers to "our lord David, the Khazar prince" who lived in Taman and who was visited by envoys from Kievan Rus to ask about religious matters.
+The Mandgelis Document, a Hebrew letter of uncertain authenticity dated AM 4746 (985–986), refers to "our lord David, the Khazar prince" who lived in Taman and who was visited by envoys from Kievan Rus to ask about religious matters.